Connection Configuration for MongoDB

 • DNS Seed List(SRV)

-hostYesEnter the hostname or IP address.
+hostYesEnter a host name or IP address.

-Destination portYesEnter the port number of the database to connect to.
-The default port number for MongoDB is 27017 .
+destination portYesEnter the port number of the database to connect to.
+The default port number for MongoDB is 27017.

-Authentication methodNoPlease select from the following.
+Authentication methodNoPlease select from the following

 • SCRAM_SHA_1